Skip to the main content

 If requesting specific documents:

 Please submit a public records request.
 Any records requests made by candidates will also be posted to the this webpage.
+Please note, the Washington Administrative Code (WAC 44-14-04002) clarifies, the Public Records Act is simply intended as a mechanism through which to transfer identifiable records, not for staff to conduct research for the requester.

 If requesting general information: